RhysG-123/azure-enterprise-setup/infra-app-tier/README.md

 ## Notes

-- All resources are deployed to the `rg-dev-site` resource group in `Australia East`
+- All resources are deployed to the `rg-dev-site` resource group in **Australia East**
 - VM passwords must meet complexity rules defined by Azure
-- The subnet, NSG, and LB are designed to be reusable for future app tiers
+- The subnet, NSG, and Load Balancer are designed to be reusable for future application tiers